Conyers Workers’ Compensation Lawyers: Get the Compensation You Deserve

 If you or a loved one has been injured or become ill while on the job you may be entitled to compensation for your injuries or illness.
 It’s important that you report your injuries or illness to your employer within 30 days of your injury or illness or you may forfeit your possible workers’ compensation.

 While you have one year from the date of your injury or illness, the sooner you file the sooner you’ll be eligible to receive compensation for your injuries or illness.
-Give us a call today at 470-518-5026 and let us help you to navigate your workers’ compensation claim.
+Contact Workers’ Compensation Lawyers Atlanta and let us help you to navigate your workers’ compensation claim.

 Contact Our Conyers Workers’ Compensation Lawyers Today!